BenjaminSoelberg/wilfa-e-way-electric-scooter-hack/README.md

 ## Known issues

 **There was a problem parsing the package error**

 This seems to be a change in Android 11 regarding packed or misalligned resources.
 Fix is still pending, but install the apk on an older android until then.

 **App crashes when trying to change change speed setting**

 My guess is that the King Song server is either not working or sending bad data back.
-But I have fixed that in the latest release.
+But I have worked around that in the latest release.

 ## WARNING